 To uninstall Citrix Workspace app, you must be logged in as the same user who performed the installation.

-To uninstall the tarball package
+To uninstall Citrix Workspace app on the tarball package

 - 1. Run setup by typing \$ICAROOT/setupwfc and press Enter. - 2.
 To remove the client, type 2 and press Enter.